The Love Witch: Reception

-Critical reception
+Critical response

 The Love Witch received universal acclaim.
-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 95% based on 109 reviews, with an average rating of 7.72/10.
-The website's critical consensus reads: "The Love Witch offers an absorbing visual homage to a bygone era, arranged subtly in service of a thought-provoking meditation on the battle of the sexes."
-On Metacritic, the film has a weighted average rating of 82 out of 100, based on 27 critics, indicating "universal acclaim".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 95% based on 115 reviews, with an average rating of 7.7/10.
+The website's critics consensus reads, "The Love Witch offers an absorbing visual homage to a bygone era, arranged subtly in service of a thought-provoking meditation on the battle of the sexes."
+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on 27 critic reviews, indicating "universal acclaim".
 The film is listed as a "Metacritic must-see".

 In a review for The New York Times, A. O. Scott wrote, "Ms. Biller's movie, like its heroine, presents a fascinating, perfectly composed, brightly colored surface.
 What's underneath is marvelously dark, like love itself."